 The following frequently asked questions (FAQ) answer common queries that you might have about registration renewal.
 If this information does not provide you with what you are looking for, please contact our Customer Service Team on 1300 419 495.

-You are due to renew your general and/or specialist registration with the Medical Board of Australia annually by 30 September.
+You are due to renew your general and/or specialist registration or non-practising registration with the Medical Board of Australia annually by 30 September.